rob-blackbourn/JetBlack.Caching/README.md

 # JetBlack.Caching

 This project contains code I found useful for caching problems.
 It includes circular buffers, timout dictionaries, and persistent dictionaries.

-## Circular Buffer in C#
+## Circular Buffer

 A circular buffer is buffer of fixed length.
 When the buffer is full, subsequent writes wrap, overwriting previous values.
 It is useful when you are only